 The Food as Medicine Institute (FAMI) Alliance is a partnership between National University of Natural Medicine’s (NUNM) Food as Medicine Institute and other like-minded healthcare institutions.
 The FAMI Alliance was created to help expand community based nutrition education to reduce chronic diseases using food as medicine.

 The Alliance partnership includes preliminary training and ongoing consultation on the delivery of community based nutrition and cooking education utilizing the Food as Medicine Everyday (FAME) series curriculum.
 In addition, FAMI will collaborate with the development of clinical and community nutrition research and support the development of individualized nutrition programming needs.
-Each partnering institution will utilize a FAME educator to develop and teach the FAME series and oversee additional nutrition programming.
-A FAME educator will have successfully completed the FAME educator training through the Food as Medicine Institute.
+Each partnering institution will utilize a FAME Educator to develop and teach the FAME series and oversee additional nutrition programming.
+A FAME Educator will have successfully completed the FAME Educator Training Program through the Food as Medicine Institute.

 Saint Luke’s Hospital